You are here

 That will give you access to AFS for a few hours.

-Copying files using scp
+Copying files to DICE using scp

 After typing the kinit command (above), you can copy files using the scp command.
 To see its documentation, type: